A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 Packing List

 A list provided by the shipper detailing what goods are within the shipment and information on how they are packed.
-Number of items, weight and dimensions of the shipment are included.
+Number of items, weight and dimensions of the shipment are all included.

 Pallet Exchange